 So I decided to get a little creative, by sending a prospect a microphone to try.
-Think of it as a 7-days trial – so they get a chance to try it and see the value.
+Think of it as a 7-days trial – so they get a chance to try it and feel the value.

 Sure, I’m taking a risk.
 However, the point of doing this is to identify if people actually want a microphone, AFTER using it.
-I’m helping them to see value.

 Week 2 – Creating an offer

 This week went by really quickly, as it was Christmas and New Year’s week.

 To date – I’ve sold 2 microphones.
 The volume is too small to call it a business, but it’s a good start.